cathy-kim95/cathy-kim95.github.io/essays/Journey_to_Software_Engineering.md

 ## Software Engineering

-To tell the truth, I do not know much about software engineering despite I am pursuing computer science.
-Software engineering is a core course of the computer science major, and yet I do not know much of it.
-What I know about software engineering is that it is designing and developing a software application that we used in daily life.
-For instance, mobile applications are part of software engineering.
-We use it every day, but not knowing how is it works.
+I am a computer science major despite I do not know much about software engineering.
+When I hear about software engineering, I feel a bit anxious about it.
+It is because I have no clue what I'm going to learn, and it is a core course of the computer science major.
+The small piece that I know about software engineering is that it is about designing software applications.
+I was a student who was eager to learn design and develop software, but I had no chance to learn it before.
+Now is the time for my journey how to design and develop my software.